Block play and child development

 Daniel: Hi – my name is Daniel Spry, and I currently work four days a week for Cheshire West and Cheshire Local Authority as an Early Years Consultant.
 On the fifth, I specialise as an independent consultant delivering block play training nationally.

-After finishing school, I was an outdoor pursuits instructor for six years, working both abroad, and subsequently in this country within the local authority outdoor service in East London.
+After finishing school, I was an outdoor pursuits instructor for six years, working both abroad and subsequently in East London.
 Eventually I retrained to become a teacher.
 During my training I had the choice to specialise in early years, and something about it just really hit home with me.
-I then became a Reception teacher, and it’s the best thing I ever did: working with young children.
-I soon realised there was a lot of crossover with my teaching in the outdoor services.
-Children learn through play, and when you are teaching someone to canoe or sail, you can show them the technique but then they can only learn it by going and doing it.
+I became a reception teacher, and it’s the best thing I ever did: working with young children.

 Stage 2: Stacking – Building begins as children learn to stack the blocks both vertically and horizontally.
 And, not to forget, it’s fun bashing these structures over!